Gravitational Redshift from Galaxy Clusters -- a Relativistic Approach: Modelling of the gravitational redshift observable

 We can now write the number of galaxies $\bar n_g$ as the product of the density $\bar{\rho}_g$ and the volume per solid angle and redshift bin $\mathcal{\bar V}$, $\bar{n}_g = \bar{\rho}_g \,\bar{\mathcal{V}}$, and use

 This yields

 where we have introduced the number density of galaxies in real space,

 Before further changing variable from $\chi$ to $r_e$, it is worth considering the different terms in eq.~\eqref{eq:2.18}.
 We remark that the density weighting introduces three new contributions to $\overline {\Delta z}(R_\perp)$.
 First, we recognize the so-called light-cone term,$-\ndv$, which accounts for the fact that galaxies detected at a fixed time by the observer did not emit their signal on a surface of constant time in their reference frame.
 Hence, the density of galaxies as a function of $\chi$ (or $\bar{z}$) is not the same as the intrinsic one defined on their hypersurface of constant time.
 Secondly, eq.~\eqref{eq:2.18} contains a term proportional to the magnification bias $s_b$, which accounts for the fact that the flux of galaxies is magnified (or de-magnified) due to their peculiar velocities, changing their number above the flux threshold.
+As discussed in appendix \ref{app:magnification_bias}, this generates corrections to the galaxy number count fluctuations that are proportional to the logarithmic derivative of the background source density, evaluated at the survey luminosity threshold $\bar{L}_*$.
 Lastly, we have a contribution proportional to the spectral index $\alpha$.
 This encodes the fact that if two galaxies located at fixed $\chi$ and emitting at the same frequency (or in the same frequency band) are moving with respect to each other, we do not observe the same part of their spectrum.
 As a result, their flux can be can magnified or de-magnified, again changing the number of observed galaxies.
 This term is not present when expressing $\Delta$ as a function of the observed redshift $z$ (as e.g.~\cite{Bonvin:2011bg}), since in this case, we always observe the same part of the spectrum, related to the observed frequency by $(1+z)$.
 We see that all the other contributions to $\Delta$ that are present at fixed $z$ are canceled through the integration in $\chi$.
 For example, the redshift-space distortions (RSD) term, which is present in eq.~\eqref{eq:Delta_resum} through the term $d\delta z/d\bar{z}$, cancels out with the Jacobian in eq.~\eqref{eq:dzdchi}.
 Physically, this is due to the fact that RSD are remapping the position of the galaxies within the cluster in redshift space, but this does not change the total number of galaxies that are observed.

 In eq.~\eqref{eq:rho_real}, we have explicitly written $\eta$ as a function of $\chi$, to emphasise that $\rho_g^{\rm real}$ is defined on the light cone.
 Hence, integrating over $\chi$ in eq.~\eqref{eq:2.18} corresponds to considering different times $\eta$.
 As discussed above, the distribution of galaxies can only be modelled at a fixed time, so the integration variable should be further changed from $\chi$ to the spatial distance $r_e$, defined at fixed time $\eta_e$.
 This is fully consistent, since at fixed $R_\perp$, $r_e$ completely determines the position of the member galaxy in the cluster.
 Expanding the zeroth-order terms $\mathcal{\bar V}(\chi)$ and $\rho^{\rm real}_g \left( \eta(\chi), \bn, \bar{L}_* \right)$ around $\eta_e$ at order $\eH$, we obtain